bucs110fall2023/final-project-dne/README.md

 1. Menu where user can ready up and start the game
 2. ability to place down attacking troops and not allowing them to stack
-3. the abilty to upgrade and deal more damage/range/attack speed
-4. a wave system that can auto spawn in enemy charhcters
+3. a wave system that can auto spawn in enemy charhcters
-5. differnt balloon types
+4. differnt balloon types
-6. balloons follow a set track
+5. balloons follow a set track
-7. health is automatically reduced once balloons reach the end of the track
+6. health is automatically reduced once balloons reach the end of the track
-8. If Health hits 0 gameover is started
+7. If Health hits 0 gameover is started
-9. if all rounds are beaten victory screen
+8. if all rounds are beaten victory screen

 ### Classes